 Protect From Human Activity

-One of the most simplest forms of hacking comes from fooling an individual into giving the hacker their password, known as phishing.
+One of the most simple forms of hacking comes from fooling an individual into giving the hacker their password, known as phishing.
 This can be done from cold calling to being directed to a website filled with pop ups.
-This means that softwares are not the only culprits when it comes attempting cyber-attacks.
+This means that software are not the only culprits when it comes attempting cyber-attacks.

 Cold calls claim to be from reputable organisations that supposedly have found malware on a computer.
 The criminal will attempt to install a piece of software which, according to them, removes the malware from the machine when in fact it’s installing actual malware.
 Hackers will ask for passwords to enable access to the machine.

 Pop up scams work similarly to cold calling.
 Websites will often display many different pop ups all indicating that there is malware on the machine.
 They will show a solution to follow to remove the supposed harmful software when in fact, like the cold calling, they lead to installing real malware.

 Strong passwords and general awareness of these scams are imperative cyber security measures to take.
 Train staff to make them fully aware of cyber security risks to ensure they don’t fall into these traps.

 Businesses will have data that is invaluable and cannot risk it being stolen.
 This data must be backed up and encrypted for extra protection.

 There must also be controls of how data is stored and accessed overall.
 If there is only one way to get into the data then it makes it easier to protect.
 However, if there are more ways than one to get into it, extra security measures must be put in place.

 There is also the matter of protecting data leaving the business.
 For example, if emails are not encrypted, there is potential for them to be intercepted, leaving data exposed to cyber-criminal activity.
 Sensitive data should never be leaving the organisation.
 There must be systems in place to ensure valuable information is safe and secured.